Are you writing essays about classroom? Then, take up some great ideas from our carefully curated essay examples and writing prompts list.

 “Flipped classrooms are challenging to get right, and they demand a different skill set from instructors accustomed to lecturing.”

 Flipped classroom model is a popular learning format wherein students watch lectures at home and engage in classroom discussions and activities when they get to class.
 Unfortunately, while it works wonders for many, it seems to lose its magic in specific classrooms.
+You might also be interested in these essays about online class.

 “At a Berlin day-care center, the children packed away all the toys: the cars, the tiny plastic animals, the blocks and Legos, even the board games and most of the art materials.
 They then stood in the empty classroom and looked at their two instructors.”